 Complaint investigation results reporting

-Any Market Complaint received shall be closed within thirty (30) days from receiving the Complaint.
-In case a Complaint is critical and determined to be serious, the Manufacturing Department shall take immediate actions with the cooperation and support of Quality Organization.
+Any Market Complaint received shall be closed within thirty (30) days after receiving the Complaint.
+In case a Complaint is critical and determined to be serious, the Manufacturing Department shall take immediate actions with the cooperation and support of the Quality Organization.

-When < was realized, associated Root Cause analysis and CAPA measures, associated risks were defined.
-SMEs finalize < < Form.
-Affected Departments Heads review < and < approves final <.
+When Complaint Investigation Plan was realized, associated Root Cause Analysis and CAPA measures, and associated risks were defined.
+SMEs finalize Complaint Investigation Report Complaint Investigation Report Form.
+Affected Departments Heads review Complaint Investigation Report and e.g., Quality Management Director approves final Complaint Investigation Report.

-All defined CAPA measures are carried out in accordance with < <.
+All defined CAPA measures are carried out in accordance with SOP-07 CAPA Management.

 The Marketing Department sends the Customer a formal Complaint response in three (3) days.
 This response shall contain the company’s decisions regarding: